cloudify-cosmo/docs.getcloudify.org/content/cli/maintenance-mode.md

 The `cfy maintenance-mode` command is used to restrict REST access to the manager.

-This is required, for instance, when upgrading a manager via the `cfy upgrade` or `cfy rollback` commands.
+This is required, for instance, when upgrading a manager.

 Putting the manager in maintenance-mode prevents it from running any executions.